Merges two or more backups together

 cbbackupmgr merge [--archive <archive_dir>] [--repo <repo_name>] [--start <start>] [--end <end>] [--date-range <range>] [--threads <num>] [--no-progress-bar]

-The merge command is used in order to merge two or more backups together.
-Since cbbackupmgr is a utility that always takes incremental backups it is necessary to reclaim disk space from time to time.
-Merging data de-duplicates similar keys in backup files being merged together in order to create a single smaller backup file.
+The merge command is an Enterprise Edition command which can be used to merge two or more backups together.
+Since cbbackupmgr is a utility that always attempts to take incremental backups it is necessary to reclaim disk space from time to time.
+Merging data will deduplicate similar keys in backup files being merged together in order to create a single smaller backup file.
 Doing merges should replace the full backup step by taking multiple incremental backups of a Couchbase cluster and converting them into a single full backup.
-Since this process takes place in the backup archive there is no cluster overhead to merge data together.
-See Enterprise Backup Strategies for suggestions on using the merge command in your backup process.
+Since this process takes place in the backup archive there is no cluster overhead to merging data together.
+See cbbackupmgr-strategies for suggestions on using the merge command in your backup process.

 Below are a list of required parameters for the merge command.